nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager_profiler_tracer.rst

 You can also set the following Kconfig options when working with the Application Event Manager profiler tracer:

-* :kconfig:option:`CONFIG_APPLICATION_EVENT_MANAGER_PROFILER_TRACER_TRACE_EVENT_EXECUTION` - With this Kconfig option set, the Application Event Manager profiler tracer will track two additional events that mark the start and the end of each event execution, respectively.
+* :kconfig:option:`CONFIG_APP_EVENT_MANAGER_PROFILER_TRACER_TRACE_EVENT_EXECUTION` - With this Kconfig option set, the Application Event Manager profiler tracer will track two additional events that mark the start and the end of each event execution, respectively.
-* :kconfig:option:`CONFIG_APPLICATION_EVENT_MANAGER_PROFILER_TRACER_PROFILE_EVENT_DATA` - With this Kconfig option set, the Application Event Manager profiler tracer will trigger logging of event data during profiling, allowing you to see what event data values were sent.
+* :kconfig:option:`CONFIG_APP_EVENT_MANAGER_PROFILER_TRACER_PROFILE_EVENT_DATA` - With this Kconfig option set, the Application Event Manager profiler tracer will trigger logging of event data during profiling, allowing you to see what event data values were sent.

 .. _app_event_manager_profiler_tracer_em_implementation: